rwblokzijl/stablecoin-survey/paper.md

 example, sell their tokens on the market for more of the collateral thus leveraging their speculation on the collateral by some factor.

-Usually, the designer inteded way for the speculator to make a profit is by peer to peer lending.
+Usually, the designer intended way for the speculator to make a profit is by peer to peer lending.
 Instead of selling the tokens on the market, the speculator can lend out the tokens to makes some extra dividends while speculating on the collateral.
 In this way, the speculator acts as the reserve bank increasing